 Greenwood Cemetery

 A cemetery… how romantic!
 Greenwood is Orlando’s oldest official cemetery, and the resting place of many famous Orlandoans with familiar names: T.G.
 Lee, Mayor Bob Carr, Joseph Bumby, Mayor Capt.
 James Parramore, and Joe Tinker.
-The city offers a FREE monthly moonlight walking tour; tickets become available two weeks in advance and “sell out” quickly.
-Get your tickets, then make a reservation at one of Thornton Park’s amazing dining establishments to fuel up for the tour’s long walk.
+The city used to offer a FREE monthly moonlight walking tour, but it is no longer offered.

 Orlando Gems